History of the Philippines (1986–present)

 Benigno Aquino III won the 2010 national elections and served as the 15th president of the Philippines.
 The Framework Agreement on the Bangsamoro was signed on October 15, 2012, as the first step of the creation of an autonomous political entity named Bangsamoro.
 However, a clash that took place in Mamasapano, Maguindanao killed 44 members of the Philippine National Police-Special Action Force and put the efforts to pass the Bangsamoro Basic Law into law in an impasse.
 Tensions regarding territorial disputes in eastern Sabah and the South China Sea escalated.
 In 2013, two more years were added to the country's ten-year schooling system for primary and secondary education.
 In 2014 the Enhanced Defense Cooperation Agreement, was signed, paving the way for the return of United States Armed Forces bases into the country.

 Former Davao City mayor Rodrigo Duterte won the 2016 presidential election, becoming the first president from Mindanao.
 On July 12, 2016, the Permanent Court of Arbitration ruled in favor of the Philippines in its case against China's claims in the South China Sea.
 After winning the Presidency, Duterte launched an intensified anti-drug campaign and took steps to deal with to fulfill a campaign promise of wiping out criminality in six months.
 As of February 2019, the death toll for the Philippine Drug War is 5,176.
-In 2017, he oversaw the battle of Marawi against insurgent groups, and the rehabitliation of the city.
+In 2017, he oversaw the battle of Marawi against insurgent groups, and the rehabilitation of the city.
 The implementation of the Bangsamoro Organic Law led to the creation of the autonomous Bangsamoro region in Mindanao.

 Former senator Bongbong Marcos won the 2022 presidential election, 36 years after the People Power Revolution which led to his family's exile in Hawaii.
 He was inaugurated on June 30, 2022.